Keep your details off the public record by having our officers in place instead.

 This document confirms that we have nothing to do with the day to day running of the company and that we are only there in signing capacity and to protect the actual owners from appearing on the public register.

-It is very important that is is completed correctly, signed by yourself, certified and signed by your solicitor or accountant.
+It is very important that is is completed correctly, signed by yourself and then notarised (see below for more information on notarised documents).
 The document must then be posted back to us.
 The person named on the document is the beneficial owner of the company.

 Are there any requirements for using a nominee service?

 Yes, before we can start providing any nominee service we require: